BlockchainBasedCertificateVerificatiion/.github/profile/README.md

 U tlo etse hore u bale README file tsena in these repositories, li tla u joetsa na u hloka ho tseba technology lifeng for this project

+ke tla ngola installation manual ea tsona kaofela mona, le ha project e felile, instrustion on how to run it will be written here
 <!--

 **Here are some ideas to get you started:**